Thank you for being one of O’Neil Real Estate’s valued commercial tenants.

 Our office will complete a detailed Property Condition Report (with photos) as evidence of the condition of the property at the commencement of the lease, and provide you with a copy for your records.
 This report is referred to at the end of the tenancy to determine if any deductions are required from the security bond.
 It is recommended you read through this report thoroughly, provide comments as applicable, return one copy and ensure you retain your copy in a safe place.

-Your lease agreement will determine who is responsible for repairs, maintenance and replace of items at the property.
-In most commercial leases, the tenant will be responsible for the maintenance and repairs to the premises.
+Your lease agreement will determine who is responsible for repairs, maintenance and replacement of items at the property.
+In most commercial leases, the Lessee (tenant) will be responsible for the maintenance and repairs to the premises.

 For repairs that are the tenants responsibility (this includes air-conditioning, rollers doors, fire equipment servicing and gutter cleaning) it is a requirement that annual servicing be arranged with qualified contractors.
 Your lease will require you to provide evidence of this during the tenancy.